 First, spread baking soda on a baking sheet.
 Then place candy canes on top.
 Next, pour vinegar into a cup and mix with food coloring.
 I also put in peppermint extract to mask the vinegar smell.
-Then you can have your child use a dropper to drop the vinegar mix on top of the baking soda.
+Then you can have your child use a dropper or spoon to drop the vinegar mix on top of the baking soda.

 The candy canes did not do much while the baking soda and vinegar bubbled from the reaction.
 So we wanted to see what would happen if we let it sit for an hour.

 The candy canes basically dissolved!
 And of course the colors turned dark from mixing with each other.
 Troy picked up a candy cane and it broke in half.
 He still thought it would be fun to draw some shapes in the mixture though!
 And if you wait long enough, they will completely disappear!

 We had a blast with this easy experiment.
 Hope you’ll try this one out during the holidays this year! 🙂